Isometric embeddings of half-cube graphs in half-spin Grassmannians: Introduction

 \section{Introduction}

-In the present paper we continue to discussing the problem of metric characterization of apartments in building Grassmannians \cite{Pankov2,Pankov3}.
-This problem is motivated by the well-known metric characterization of the intersections of apartments with the chamber sets of Tits buildings (see, for example, \cite[p.
-90]{Brown}) and closely related with Cooperstein--Kasikova--Shult results \cite{CKS}.
+In the present paper we continue to discuss the problem of metric characterization of apartments in building Grassmannians \cite{Pankov2,Pankov3}.
+This problem is connected to the results obtained in \cite{CKS,Kasikova1,Kasikova2,Pankov4}.

-By \cite{Tits}, a {\it building} is a simplicial complex $\Delta$ containing a family of subcomplexes called {\it apartments} and satisfying some axioms.
-In particular, all apartments are isomorphic to a certain Coxeter complex (the simplicial complex associated with a Coxeter system) which defines the type of our building.
-Maximal simplices of $\Delta$ are called {\it chambers}; they have the same cardinality $n$ called the {\it rank} of $\Delta$.
-Two chambers are said to be {\it adjacent} if their intersection consists of $n-1$ vertices.
-The vertex set of $\Delta$ can be labeled by the nodes of the diagram corresponding to the Coxeter system associated with $\Delta$; such labeling is unique up to a permutation on the set of nodes.
-All vertices corresponding to the same node form a {\it Grassmannian}.
-So, the vertex set of $\Delta$ is decomposed in precisely $n$ distinct Grassmannians.
-The intersections of apartments of $\Delta$ with a Grassmannian of $\Delta$ are called {\it apartments in this Grassmannian}.
+By \cite{Tits}, a {\it building} is a simplicial complex $\Delta$ containing a family of subcomplexes called {\it apartments} and characterized by some properties.
+All apartments are isomorphic to a certain Coxeter complex, i.e. the simplicial complex associated to a Coxeter system, which defines the type of the building.
+We suppose that our building is {\it spherical}, i.e. the associated Coxeter system is finite.
+Maximal simplices of $\Delta$ are said to be {\it chambers}.
+They have the same finite cardinality $n$ called the {\it rank} of $\Delta$.
+The vertex set of $\Delta$ can be labeled by the nodes of the diagram corresponding to the associated Coxeter system (such labeling is unique up to a permutation on the set of nodes).
+Every set consisting of all vertices labeled by the same node is said to be a {\it Grassmannian}.
+The intersection of every chamber and every Grassmannian is a single vertex.
+Thus the vertex set of $\Delta$ is decomposed in precisely $n$ distinct Grassmannians.
+The intersections of apartments with one of the building Grassmannians are called {\it apartments in this Grassmannian}.